 Step Seven: Add Printables

-There are so many great free wedding planning printables out there.
+There are so many great free wedding planning printables out there for your DIY wedding binder.
 Here are some of the ones I used:

 - Wedding Budget Planner